pradeep3sep/interviewquestion/README JavaScript.md

 > ### What is the purpose of template tag in html

-Use `<template>` to hold some content that will be hidden when the page loads.
-Use JavaScript to display it: we clone the node and then append in the required location.
+The `<template>` tag in HTML is used to define a reusable fragment of HTML that is not rendered when the page loads.
+Instead, it can be cloned and inserted into the DOM dynamically using JavaScript.

 ```html